na-na-hi/renget/archive/elysianrealm.md

-1st | Eden1 | SP recovery, both damage boosts, starting SP are the key choices, unlock nexus 2nd | Su1 | Vulnerability, both combo boosts, SP, TDM are the key choices, unlock nexus; can pick vulnerability from enhanced 2nd | Kevin1 | Breach, both damage boosts, SP are the key choices, unlock nexus; can pick nexus enhancement 2nd | Griseo1 | Red Yellow Grey Black are the key choices, individual is fine, unlocking nexus is better Optional | Pardeoflis1 | Both damage boosts are the key choices, unlock nexus; can also pick Aponia2 nexus ( 4 3 1 5)  as reinforcement
+1st | Eden1 | SP recovery, both damage boosts, starting SP are the key choices, unlock nexus 2nd | Su1 | Vulnerability, both combo boosts, SP, TDM are the key choices, unlock nexus; can pick vulnerability from enhanced 2nd | Kevin1 | Breach, both damage boosts, SP are the key choices, unlock nexus; can pick nexus enhancement 2nd | Griseo1 | Red Yellow Grey Black are the key choices, individual is fine, nexus is better Optional | Pardeoflis1 | Both damage boosts are the key choices, unlock nexus; can also pick Aponia2 nexus ( 4 3 1 5)  as reinforcement

+!!! info Recommended to reset for Nocturne on 2F; recommended to swap sigil on 5F

 #->Disciplinary Perdition<-
 ->![dpvalk](https://i.imgur.com/x7Cdmfg.png)<-